-SHENZHEN, Guangdong – November 27th, 2018 – Kandao releases the Facebook-ready 3D photo feature on QooCam, allowing you to use its VR180 camera mode to capture 3D photos and share directly to Facebook timeline.
-It’s the first VR camera that offers a native way to post 3D photos to Facebook, before that, only users who has an iPhone with dual-lens camera are able to create 3D effect and have access to 3D photo option in social networks.
+SHENZHEN, Guangdong – November 27th, 2018 – Kandao releases the Facebook-ready 3D photo feature on QooCam.
+It allows you to use its VR 180 camera mode to capture 3D photos and share 3D photos on the Facebook timeline.
+It’s the first VR camera that offers a native way to share your memories via post 3D Facebook photo.
+Before that, only users who have an iPhone with dual lens camera are able to create 3D effect and have access to 3D photo option in social networks.
 Android phones with dual cameras like galaxy note have no access to create and share 3D effect.

 How to share 3D Photo to Facebook on QooCam

-The basic principle of 3D photo is the depth mapping technology that can estimate the distance of subjects in a picture.
-Kandao has already applied this tech into its flagship 8K 3D 360-degree camera Obsidian to create 6-Dof (Degree of freedom) virtual reality experience, as well as QooCam to enable refocusing feature.
+The basic principle of the 3D photo is the depth mapping technology that can estimate the distance of subjects in a picture.
+Kandao has already applied this tech into its flagship 8K 360 camera Obsidian.
+It can create 6-Dof (Degree of freedom) virtual reality experience, as well as QooCam to enable refocusing feature.
 “Now thanks to Facebook for rolling out the 3D photos, more people can access this technology.
-They share 3D photos and post 3D photos in a straight-forward and fun way.” said Dan Chen, Kandao CEO.
+They share 3D photos and post 3D photos in a straight-forward and fun way.” said Dan Chen, Kandao CEO./p>

-Pls noted that the QooCam 3D photos can be only shared via iPhone with duel-lens camera.
-With Facebook adding support for more devices to upload 3D photos, more users can experience this feature in the future.
+Pls noted that the QooCam 3D photos can be only shared via iPhone with duel lens camera.
+With Facebook adding support for more devices to upload 3D images, more users can experience this feature in the future.

-Based on the depth technology and human vision, the distance between camera and subject should be kept to 2-3 feet.
+Based on the depth map technology and human vision, the distance between camera and subject should be kept to 2-3 feet.
 Being too far or too close will weaken the 3D effect.
 Remember to capture the distance.